Why is Waikiki Beach under threat?

 The rise in sea level has already had a significant impact on this spot, which is also popular with beginner surfers.
 The erosion is progressing while the sand is not replaced by the coral reefs which do not produce enough sand anymore because they are sick because of the increase of the temperatures.

-"People might be surprised to see how artificial this beach is," Dolan Eversole, Waikiki beach management coordinator and Special Improvement District Association geologist, told the site earlier this year.
-Politico in a wide-ranging investigation by reporter Melanie Warner.
-"If the beach is not redeveloped, we can expect it to disappear completely within 20 to 30 years.
+"People might be surprised to see just how artificial this beach is," Dolan Eversole, Waikiki beach management coordinator and geologist with the Special Improvement District Association, told the website Politico in a wide-ranging investigation by journalist Melanie Warner.
+"If the beach isn't redeveloped, we can expect it to disappear completely within 20 to 30 years.
 It's important to understand that this landscape isn't necessarily destined to be there forever, especially if nothing is done.
-Today, with the actions we're taking, we're just buying time, but one day it will be too late."
+Today, with the measures taken, we're just buying time, but one day it will be too late."

 In order to fight against the disappearance of one of its most emblematic beaches, the government of the Hawaiian State has financed since 2006 the transportation of sand from other beaches to replenish the Waikiki beach.
 A cost of several million dollars that will not prevent more radical decisions, by forcing the population to move back (thus destroying the houses closest to the beach) or by building houses in height, fatally caught up one day by the rising waters.